Man looking at the views from Yosemite Point.

 Located in Yosemite Valley, Half Dome is one of the most challenging and most popular hikes in all of Yosemite.

+Be among the first to climb Half Dome this season!
 The cables for Half Dome typically go up the Friday before Memorial Day in late May.

-This iconic, strenuous hike requires a permit, and the round-trip trail spans 14 to 16 miles with nearly 5,000 feet of elevation gain.
+This iconic, strenuous hike requires a permit, and the roundtrip trail spans 14 to 16 miles with nearly 5,000 feet of elevation gain.

 Day hiker permits are distributed via a lottery system on Recreation.gov, with 225 permits available each day.
+The preseason lottery takes place from March 1 to 31, with results sent out in mid-April.

 Daily lotteries are available throughout the season as well.

-7. Backpack
+7. Backpack in Yosemite’s wilderness

 Backpacking in Yosemite in May offers a mix of adventure and challenge as the snow begins to melt, revealing some of the park’s incredible trails.